PostHog/posthog.com/contents/blog/posthog-marketing.md

 - Visiting the [PostHog Cloud signup page](https://app.posthog.com/signup)
 - Visiting the [self-host license page](https://license.posthog.com/)
-- Booking a demo
+- Visiting the [self-host section](https://posthog.com/docs/self-host) of our docs
-- Visiting the [self-host section](https://posthog.com/docs/self-host) of our docs.
+- Booking a demo.

 We track these by using an 'action' – a way of combining similar events into single event you can use in insights.
-You can create actions using the PostHog Toolbar or via the Data Management tab in PostHog – it's dead easy.
+You can create actions [using the PostHog Toolbar](/tutorials/toolbar) or via the Data Management tab in PostHog – it's dead easy.

 Why do we use this and not just signed up users?
 There are a few good reasons: